Kidkie/Kidkie-Admin-Menu-Pop/README.md

 ## Description

-Am Pop is built with developers and designers in mind that need to see the design without the admin bar hovering on top of content.
+AmPop is built with developers and designers in mind that need to see the design without the admin bar hovering on top of content.
 Plugin adds a button to handle visibility (show and hide) of Admin Bar and Edit-link when logged in.
-Am Pop requires jQuery to be installed (not included in Plugin).
+AmPop requires jQuery to be installed (not included in Plugin).

 How does it work?
 The plugin uses jQuery slideToggle() to show and hide the admin bar.
 It also containes jQuery Cookie Plugin v1.4.1 by Klaus Hartl (https://github.com/carhartl/jquery-cookie) to remember current state while browsing thru the website.
 The low foot print design is built with CSS3.

 ## Main functionality

-Am Pop adds a box in the upper left corner of browser for site admins to toggle visibility of the Wordpress admin bar.
+AmPop adds a box in the upper left corner of browser for site admins to toggle visibility of the Wordpress admin bar.
 When toggled the plugin toggles to a low transparency box which fades in and out on hover While toggled users have a option to enter the dashboard by clicking an ’Edit’ link.
 Click takes user to domain.com/wp-admin.